Doctor in a cell: DNA computers via computing bacteria

 In 2012, Prof. Ehud Shapiro and Dr. Tom Ran have succeeded in creating a genetic device that operates independently in bacterial cells.
 The device has been programmed to identify certain parameters and mount an appropriate response.
-The device searches for transcription factors - proteins that control the expression of genes in the cell.
-A malfunction of these molecules can disrupt gene expression.
+The computer tries to identify transcription factors - proteins that determine the expression of genes in the cell.
+If these molecules don't work correctly, it can interfere with gene expression.
 In cancer cells, for example, the transcription factors regulating cell growth and division do not function properly, leading to increased cell division and the formation of a tumor.
-The device, composed of a DNA sequence inserted into a bacterium, performs a "roll call" of transcription factors.
-If the results match pre-programmed parameters, it responds by creating a protein that emits a green light—supplying a visible sign of a "positive" diagnosis.
+The device can thus analyze a DNA sequence to diagnosis cancer.
 In follow-up research, the scientists plan to replace the light-emitting protein with one that will affect the cell's fate, for example, a protein that can cause the cell to commit suicide.
 In this manner, the device will cause only "positively" diagnosed cells to self-destruct.
 Following the success of the study in bacterial cells, the researchers are planning to test ways of recruiting such bacteria as an efficient system to be conveniently inserted into the human body for medical purposes (which shouldn't be problematic given our natural Microbiome; recent research reveals there are already 10 times more bacterial cells in the human body than human cells, that share our body space in a symbiotic fashion).
 Yet another research goal is to operate a similar system inside human cells, which are much more complex than bacteria.